Fishing Company of Alaska Injury Claims

 FCA currently has four active Alaska fishing vessels: Alaska Juris, Alaska Warrior, Alaska Spirit and Alaska Victory.
 New management at the Fishing Company of Alaska is working to improve the company’s previous safety record.
 Beard does not represent FCA or their insurance company.
 Beard is always on the side of the injured crewman and never represents the insurance company.

-If you have questions about your legal rights to medical care or right to receive compensation for pain and suffering and past and future lost wages, contact Beard for a free initial consultation toll free at 1-800-621-1091.
+If you have questions about your legal rights to medical care or right to receive compensation for pain and suffering and past and future lost wages, contact Johnson Beard & Trueb PC for a free initial consultation toll free at 1-800-621-1091.
 If Beard tells you that you have a good claim against the Fishing Company of Alaska, that opinion is based upon 30 years of successfully representing injured crewmen.